 It literally takes like 3 bridges, 2 toll booths, and a whole lot of traffic to drive to my house from the city.
 But this plan never fails and I always get home safe and sound.

-9. Paying full price for Broadway shows.
+9. NEVER Pay Full price for Broadway shows.

 Why would you EVER pay full price for a Broadway show?